Diocese of Burlington: 1880 to 1900

-In 1892 De Goesbriand purchase land at Fort Sainte Anne on Isle La Motte in order to preserve its history.
+In 1892, De Goesbriand purchased land at Fort Sainte Anne on Isle La Motte in order to preserve its history.
 A small chapel was built.
-That same year, due to his age and failing health, he requested the appointment of a coadjutor bishop by the Vatican to assist.
-Pope Leo XIII appointed Michaud, then pastor of a parish of Bennington, Vermont, to this post.
-Handing many of his responsibilities to Michaud, De Goesbriand retired to St. Joseph's orphanage.
+That same year, due to his age and failing health, he requested the appointment of a coadjutor bishop by the Vatican to assist him.
+Pope Leo XIII appointed Michaud, then pastor of a parish of Bennington, Vermont, to this post.Handing many of his responsibilities to Michaud, De Goesbriand retired to St. Joseph's orphanage.In August 1894, De Goesbriand consecrated the Diocese of Burlington to Saint Peter.

+The Religious Hospitallers of Saint Joseph came from Montreal to Burlington in 1894 to open the Fanny Allen Hospital, Hotel Dieu in Burlington.
+Today it is the Fanny Allen Campus of the University of Vermont Medical Center.
+The Sisters of Charity from Providence, Rhode Island, operated St. Johnsbury Hospital in St. Johnsbury, opening in 1895.That same year, the Sisters of Mercy opened Mount St. Mary Academy in Burlington, a high school for girls.

-In August 1894, De Goesbriand consecrated the Diocese of Burlington to Saint Peter.
-De Goesbriand served as bishop of Burlington for 38 years.
-When he died in 1899, Michaud automatically succeed him as bishop of Burlington.
+When De Goesbriand died in 1899, Michaud automatically succeed him as bishop of Burlington.
 De Goesbriand spent his entire family fortune constructing churches and orphanages in the diocese and assisting the poor; he died with only four dollars left to his name.

+1900 to 1950

-Michaud completed and dedicated the Cathedral of the Immaculate Conception in 1867.
-He built the Fanny Allen Hospital in Colchester, Vermont and staffed it with nuns from the Religious Hospitallers of St. Joseph.
-The Sisters of Charity from Providence, Rhode Island, operated another new hospital in St. Johnsbury, Vermont.
-The Loretto Home for the Aged in Rutland was served by the Sisters of St. Joseph.
-In 1904, Michaud invited the male Society of Saint Edmund to establish Saint Michael's College at Winooski Park, Vermont.
-In 1905, the Daughters of Charity of the Sacred Heart of Jesus came to Newport, Vermont, to open a mission, where they served as teachers, nurses and catechists.
-During his tenure, Michaud expanded the number of churches in Vermont from 72 to 94.
-The diocese had 75,000 Catholics, 102 priests, 286 religious sisters, and 20 parochial schools serving about 7,000 students.
+In 1904, Michaud invited the male Society of Saint Edmund to establish Saint Michael's College at Winooski Park.
+In 1905, the Daughters of Charity of the Sacred Heart of Jesus came to Newport to open a mission, where they served as teachers, nurses and catechists.
+The Loretto Home for the Aged in Rutland, served by the Sisters of St. Joseph, opened in 1905.
+During his tenure, Michaud increased the number of churches in Vermont from 72 to 94.
+The diocese at that time had 75,000 Catholics, 102 priests, 286 religious sisters, and 20 parochial schools serving about 7,000 students.

 Michaud died in 1908.
-In 1910, Pope Pius X appointed Joseph Rice, then pastor of St. Peter's Parish in Northbridge, Massachusetts, as the new bishop of Burlington.
-Rice placed De Goesbriand Memorial Hospital in Burlington under the care of the Religious Hospitallers of St. Joseph, and opened three high schools and Trinity College in Burlington.
+In 1910, Pope Pius X appointed Joseph Rice of the Diocese of Springfield in Massachusetts as the new bishop of Burlington.
+Rice placed De Goesbriand Memorial Hospital in Burlington under the care of the Religious Hospitallers of St. Joseph, and opened three high schools.
+The Sisters of Mercy in 1925 opened Trinity College on the Mount St. Mary Academy campus.
 In November 1925, during a period of anti-Catholic agitation throughout the United States, the Ku Klux Klan burned a cross on the steps of St. Augustine's Church at Montpelier, Vermont.

 After Rice's death in 1938, Pope Pius XI appointed Matthew Brady from the Diocese of Hartford as his replacement.
 Brady erected 12 new parishes in Fairfax, Gilman, North Troy, Orleans, and South Burlington, all in Vermont.
-When Brady was appointed bishop of the Diocese of Manchester by Pope Pius XII in 1944, the next bishop was Edward Ryan from the Archdiocese of Boston.
-In 1945, Ryan purchased a 7 acre parcel adjacent to St. Joseph's orphanage and created the Don Bosco School for delinquent boys.
+When Brady was appointed bishop of the Diocese of Manchester by Pope Pius XII in 1944, the next bishop was Edward Ryan from Boston.
+In 1945, Ryan purchased a 7 acre parcel adjacent to St. Joseph's Orphanage and created the Don Bosco School for Delinquent Boys.